<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Refusal to Accommodate Disabilities

-Landlords cannot refuse to rent their house to a person with a disability, either mental or physical.
-They also cannot ignore a request to reasonably accommodate the disability.
+Landlords cannot refuse to rent to a person with a disability, either mental or physical.
+They also cannot ignore a request to accommodate the disability.
 A common situation includes a certified service dog.
-They are legally protected and have to be allowed to live in the property even if it is advertised as “No Pets.”
-If the disability is not obvious, the owner is within their rights to verify the connection between the requested accommodation and the disability.
+They are legally protected and must be allowed to live in the property, even if it is advertised as "No Pets."

-• Name and address.
+• Name and address

-• Address and details of the housing involved.
+• Address and details of the housing involved

-• Relevant dates.
+• Relevant dates

 Dawn M. Smith